JuanJefry23/blog-preview-card-main/README.md

 # FRONTEND MENTORS CHALLENGE

-This challenge enhaces the responsive design, web accesibility by applying the right units to the elements, using Figma, good practices.
+This challenge enhaces the responsive design, web accesibility by applying the right units to the elements, using Figma, good practices, web accessibility.

 ✔Web Accessibility
 ✔Good practices in the Frontend